niekvleeuwen/website/content/posts/analyzing-data-of-six-month-southeast-asia-trip/index.md

 }
 {{< /chart >}}

 Another interesting statistic is the average distance traveled per day in each country.
-As expected, Vietnam comes out on top.
-We had a pretty tight schedule because we had a visa for 30 days, and wanted to see as much as possible.
-Also, night buses are quite common which allows for more traveling in a shorter amount of time.
+Vietnam comes out on top, we had a pretty tight schedule there because we had a visa for 30 days, and wanted to see as much as possible.
+Also, night buses are quite common in Vietnam, which allowed us to travel a greater distance in a shorter amount of time.

 {{< chart >}}